Sophie Sosnowski: Educator through the Civil War

 In 1856–57, Sosnowski again took a position at the Barhamville Institute, a prestigious school that aspired to teach young women at the collegiate level.
 She taught German, instrumental and vocal music, and painting.
 In 1860, Sosnowski opened a school of her own in central Columbia.
 It became "Madame Sosnowski's Female Institute" in 1862.
 Sosnowski took over as headmistress of the Barhamville Institute in 1864, since the "venerable" owner, Elias Marks, had retired.
 She brought the students from her school to join those at the Barhamville Institute, which was over two miles from the central grid of Columbia.

 During this period Sosnowski's musically talented daughter, Sophie Augusta Sosnowski, romantically inspired the poet Henry Timrod.
 They may have met through Augustus Baldwin Longstreet, a nearby college president who was friends with Sosnowski.

 A German-American military officer named Frank Schaller joined Sosnowski's circle and married Sophie Augusta in 1863.
 (Note: The poet Timrod had been sidelined by Sophie Augusta because of his heavy drinking.)
 Schaller had an excellent military education in Europe (Note: European military training was less useful than expected when applied in America.
 There was a "psychological difference between the harshly disciplined troops who comprised the European armies and the rugged, undisciplined, and highly independent fighters" of the Confederacy.) but was sickly.
 His service as a Colonel in the 22nd Mississippi Infantry and other Confederate units was not a success.
-Sosnowski used her acquaintance with another German-American Confederate officer, Gaspar Tochman, to advance her son-in-law's military career.
+Sosnowski used her acquaintance with the Polish-American Confederate officer Gaspar Tochman to advance her son-in-law's military career.

 During the American Civil War (1861-1865), Sosnowski – and sometimes her family and students – tended to the Confederate wounded, who had been brought to Richmond and Columbia.